ethereum/EIPs/EIPS/eip-draft_Omniverse-DLT_O-DLT.md

             }

             /**
-            * @dev Check if the public key is the owner */ function _checkOwner(bytes memory _pk) internal view {
+            * @notice Check if the public key is the owner */ function _checkOwner(bytes memory _pk) internal view {
                 address fromAddr = _pkToAddress(_pk);